Dependability/sign-up-form/README.md

 # sign-up-form

 Project provided by the Odin Project.
-In this project, I will be creatin ga sign-up page.
+In this project, I will be creating a sign-up page.
 This will incorporate no backend as of now.

 👉 [Live Demo](https://dependability.github.io/sign-up-form/)